LucasMull/dbgen/README.md

 main.c is just an example code to go by, all the important library functions are located in at .h files in src/

-main.c example code generates a bank's user database.
-Each row corresponds to a user, the first column indicates his unique ID, the second to the user's agency, the third is a unique account to his/her corresponding agency, and the fourth to his/her name.
+main.c example code generates a bank user's database.
+Each row is a user, and each column is a data pertaining to its user.
+The first column indicates its unique ID, the second to the user's agency, the third is a unique account to its corresponding agency, and the fourth is its name.
-Because the third column (account) is dependant on the second (agency), it will check for any occurrence of its current value in agency's tree, and bind it's value to it if there is none.
+Because the third column (account) is dependant on the second (agency), it will check for any occurrence of its current value in the agency's tree,and will bind it's value to it if there is none.
 The code's speed is directly affected by the amount of individuals to be generated (as in DBSIZE) and the amount of agencies available (as in AMT_3).
-The more agencies means lesser accounts being verified for uniqueness, and, as you increase the number of individuals to be generated it becomes neccessary to increase the amount of agencies for a more disperse amount of unique accounts to be possible.
+More agencies means fewer accounts being verified for uniqueness, and, the number of individuals increases, so must the number of agencies as to increase the likeability of unique accounts.

 ## TO BE FIXED/IMPLEMENTED

-sorting function for binary tree
+* sorting function for binary tree

-iterative method to free each tree node (maybe)
+* iterative method to free each tree node (maybe)

-change to a datatype other than int that allows for more decimal digits
+* change to a datatype other than int that allows for more decimal digits